DessimozLab/pyomabrowser/for_docker/Readme.md

 docker images have to be converted with an extra script named `build_container`.

 ### Settings in `env` file

+First, you need to copy the `env.template` file into `env`.
+The template version does not contain any values about passwords and api keys which you might need to set.

 The `env` file contains most settings relevant to build and run the containers.
 The paths variables in the beginning are the mount points